IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 In the example above, we demonstrate how to use the `person_type` composite type to declare a variable and perform operations using its attributes.
 We also showcase the usage of the `status_type` enumerated type in a table column, ensuring that only the predefined values ('active', 'inactive', 'pending') can be inserted.

 ### 2. `CREATE DOMAIN` statement:
 - A domain type is a custom data type that is based on an existing base type but with additional constraints applied.
-It provides a way to create a specialized version of an existing data type.
-- Domains are useful for adding constraints or business rules to a base type without duplicating those constraints across multiple columns.
+For more detailed information on `CREATE DOMAIN`, you can refer to the [PostgreSQL documentation on `CREATE DOMAIN`](https://www.postgresql.org/docs/current/sql-createdomain.html).

 A domain type using `CREATE DOMAIN`:
 ```sql